A Beginners Guide

 Your home or business is still connected to the local power grid.
 You’ll need that power from the utility company at night, but don’t worry, the cost is oﬀset by any excess solar energy you put into the grid during the day.

-SASKATCHEWAN IS THE
+FLORIDA IS THE

-PERFECT PLACE FOR SOLAR
+IDEAL PLACE FOR SOLAR